mcv-m6-video/mcv-m6-2018-team9/README.md

 * Download the [KITTI dataset for Optical Flow  2012](http://kitti.is.tue.mpg.de/kitti/data_stereo_flow.zip) and unzip into the `datasets/` folder.
 You should have then two folders:
   `datasets/data_stereo_flow/{training, testing}`.
+* We have added new python dependencies for the project (imutils and pandas).
+Update the environment by running `pip install -r requirements.txt`.

+To run the tasks of this week, `cd` to the root folder of the repository and execute: `python run.py week4 -t N`, where `N` can be:

+* 1 to execute tasks 1.1 and 1.2, related to optical flow estimation.
+* 2 to execute tasks 2.1 and 2.2, related to video compensation.

 ## Authors